 The Madurai Meenakshi Amman Temple, which was built in homage to Goddess Parvati (Meenakshi) and Sundareshwar (Lord Shiva) has been around for centuries.
 The city has been annexed into various kingdoms throughout its eventful history.
 That means that the temple was also looted and restored multiple times throughout its history.

 Under the British rule, Madurai was absorbed into Madras Presidency, a larger Madurai district was formed and the city would become an industrial hotspot through much of the 19th and 20th centuries.
 In the recent past, Madurai has evolved into an emerging IT hub, forming an interesting dichotomy, one that boasts of a rich cultural heritage and the other that is adapting to the modern endeavors in technology.

-Madurai has an airport that is located just 12 kilometres outside the city.
-The city enjoys great air connectivity with southern cities like Bangalore, Chennai and Hyderabad, you could also find a direct flight from Mumbai.
+Madurai has an airport that is located just 12 kilometers outside the city.
+The city enjoys great air connectivity with southern cities like Bangalore, Chennai, and Hyderabad, you could also find a direct flight from Mumbai.
 Flying into Madurai from international destinations like Dubai and Colombo is also an option.

 Madurai Junction is a major railway station and enjoys great rail connectivity with most cities, especially the ones in southern India.
 Taking a train to Madurai can be a long journey but is likely to be quite comfortable and inexpensive.

 Madurai is about eight hours away from most cities in South India.
 There’s a lot of state and private A/C and non A/C bus providers that can help you get to Madurai.
 Getting a bus from Chennai, Pondicherry, Bangalore, Cochin or other parts of Kerala and Tamil Nadu is quite easy.